valkey-io/valkey-doc/topics/performance-on-cpu.md

 Valkey Modules) requires stack traces to be available to tracers, which you may need to fix first.

-By default, Valkey is compiled with the `-O2` switch (which we intent to keep during profiling).
-This means that compiler optimizations are enabled.
-Many compilers omit the frame pointer as a runtime optimization (saving a register), thus breaking frame pointer-based stack walking.
-This makes the Valkey executable faster, but at the same time it makes Valkey (like any other program) harder to trace, potentially wrongfully pinpointing on-CPU time to the last available frame pointer of a call stack that can get a lot deeper (but impossible to trace).
+By default, Valkey is compiled with the `-O3` optimization flag, which enables a high level of compiler optimizations that aim to maximize runtime performance.
+These optimizations can significantly enhance performance.
+Valkey is also compiled with the `-fno-omit-frame-pointer` flag by default, ensuring that the frame pointer is preserved across function calls.
+This combination allows for precise stack walking and call stack tracing, which is essential for accurate profiling and debugging.
+Keeping the frame pointer intact helps profiling tools like `perf`, `gdb`, and others correctly attribute on-CPU time to deeper call stack frames, leading to more reliable insights into performance bottlenecks and hotspots.
+This setup strikes a balance between maintaining a highly optimized executable and ensuring that profiling and tracing tools provide accurate and actionable data.

 It's important that you ensure that:
 - debug information is present: compile option `-g`
 - frame pointer register is present: `-fno-omit-frame-pointer`
-- we still run with optimizations to get an accurate representation of production run times, meaning we will keep: `-O2`
+- we still run with optimizations to get an accurate representation of production run times, meaning we will keep: `-O3`

-You can do it as follows within redis main repo:
+You can do it as follows within valkey main repo:

-    $ make SERVER_CFLAGS="-g -fno-omit-frame-pointer"
+    $ make SERVER_CFLAGS="-g"

 ## A set of instruments to identify performance regressions and/or potential **on-CPU performance** improvements